material-components/material-components-web/packages/mdc-icon-button/README.md

 ```
 ### JavaScript Instantiation

-The icon button will work without Javascript, but you can enhance it to have a ripple effect by instantiating `MDCRipple` on the root element.
+The icon button will work without JavaScript, but you can enhance it to have a ripple effect by instantiating `MDCRipple` on the root element.
 See [MDC Ripple](../mdc-ripple) for details.

 ```js